Scuola di San Giorgio degli Schiavoni: History

 Since the early Middle Ages, Venice had intense commercial relationships with Dalmatia, which became even stronger when the whole region was conquered by Venice in the early 15th century.
-In the city, Croatian immigrants from Dalmatia were called Schiavoni.
+In the city, Slavic immigrants from Dalmatia were called Schiavoni.
 They formed a brotherhood, approved by the Consiglio dei Dieci in 1451.

 Mostly sailors and workers, they initially met on a ground near the church of San Giovanni di Malta.
 Their patron saints were Sts.
 George, Jerome and Tryphon, joined by St. Matthew when the brotherhood received a relic of that saint in 1502.
 In that period the corporation bought the former hospital of St. Catherine in the area, and restored as its Scuola, under design by Giovanni De Zan with a façade inspired by Jacopo Sansovino.
 From 1502 to 1507 the painter Vittore Carpaccio was commissioned seven panels with the Stories of the Patron Saints of the Scuola, which are still in the building.
 Other rooms have paintings, decorations and embellishments.